Actionable Entities Recognition Benchmark for Interactive Fiction: Data

 Finally, we include 1500 other interactive fiction games for which we found no working solution.
-Instead of a solution-based strategy, we implemented a random walk for labeling Chekhov's Guns in these games.
-In every game, we did 2500 random steps and implemented the same logic that we used for the solution but on a limited number of locations that we were lucky to obtain.
+Instead of a solution-based strategy, we implemented a random walk for labeling Actionable Entities in these games.
+In every game, we did 2500 random steps and implemented the same logic we used for the solution but in a limited number of locations that we were lucky to obtain.